.

 Blocks made before they started the thin castings are most desirable.
 I think the break point is 1973, but not sure.
 Headers are a waste of money on a slant 6 intended for street use and take away the heat riser, making cold engine drivability pretty bad.

-If you go with a 4 bbl setup, you want the smallest Carter carb for it.
+If you go with a 4-barrel setup, you want the smallest Carter carb for it.
 Anything bigger will give you problems unless you are very careful about opening the throttle very slowly at low speeds.
 A Holley carb may make the car a little faster, but they require nearly as much tinkering as an English motorcycle.

 Fancy, expensive ignition systems are a waste on these engines because, with their long stroke, it is not safe to run them fast enough for them to make any difference.
 A modified cam will give a lot of power increase per dollar, but don't get crazy with this because you quickly start losing low end performance as the cam gets more radical.